ivansifuentes/tea-maker/README.md

 - Front-end, Typescript/React app
 - Back-end, Typescript/NodeJS app
 - Postgres DB
-- Flywaym for initializing the DB schema and prepolating with some data
+- Flyway for initializing the DB schema and prepolating with some data
 - Redis

 ## Instructions